 To support the high quality research, we also use the numerous possibilities offered by our Simulator Centre.
-These include planning optimised and safe journey, testing the suitability of different port structures, pollution response and SAR operations.
+These include planning optimised and safe journey, testing the suitability of different port structures, pollution response and SAR operations

-Vast developments in the IT-sector have raised the potential and the need for the digitalisation of shipping sector.
-A major part of the ships' work is carried out on paper.
-This is about to change as the IT-solutions and e-systems help to gather and distribute the information more easily.
-E-navigation through electronic charts and information systems, e-documents in the form of certificates and shipping bills and e-ports with real-time information and announcements need updating standards and regulations, as well as changes in management and education.
+Vast developments in the IT-sector have raised the need for the digitalisation of the maritime sector and optimising the work processes on-board ships and in ports.
+While a large part of the shipping work is still done on paper, IT solutions and e-systems help to better exchange and collect information.
+E-navigation through electronic maps and information systems, e-documents in the form of certificates and bills of lading, and e-ports with real-time information and announcements require the development of standards and regulations, changes in management and education.

 The Baltic Sea is one of the busiest seas in the world, with around 2,000 ships at any given time.
 In order to save lives, prevent environmental pollution and socio-economic damage and improve the management of the consequences, it is important for EMERA to address areas such as the human factor in shipping, ship management and bridge management, navigation systems, development of marine pollution prevention and control tools and measures, and maritime safety.
 In addition to research and development in these areas, EMERA aims to provide input for the development and implementation of maritime legislation.

 BLUE ECONOMY AND AQUATIC RESOURCES

 The aim of the Blue Economy and Aquatic Resources research group is to carry out development activities on production technologies and adding value to raw materials in coastal areas and the aquatic environment.

 The Blue Economy and Aquatic Resources research group combines knowledge of:

 - biology, chemistry and physics of water resources;